k2view-academy/K2View-Academy/articles/16_deploy_fabric/02_deploy_from_Fabric_Studio.md

 # Deploy from Fabric Studio

-New or already existing Fabric project implementations must be deployed to the server side so that all recent code changes are compiled and are ready to be used.
+New or already existing Fabric project implementations must be deployed to the server side in a way that all recent code changes are compiled and are ready to be used.

 <studio>